 There have been tremendous advances in flashlight technology over that last decade, and law enforcement has greatly benefited from the many new features that can be found on relatively inexpensive flashlights.
-Along with those advances have come new techniques for using an old familiar friend.
+Along with those advances have come new techniques for using an indispensable tool.

-Advancements in bulb technology has led in the direction of LED or similar bulbs that create even higher light output, with the benefit of longer lasting run time.
-With the LED advancement, flashlights have added different light settings including high output, low output, and even strobe and dimming functions on some lights.
+With the advancements we’ve seen in LED technology, manufactures have added different light settings including high output, low output, and even strobe and dimming functions on lights.

-In this article I hope to explore some of the benefits of the smaller “tactical” flashlights, and combine that with some low-light techniques that every patrol officer should be familiar with to succeed in the dark.
+In this article I hope to explore some of the benefits of the smaller tactical flashlights, and combine that with some low-light techniques with which every patrol officer should be familiar to ensure success.

 There are times when having your flashlight on continuously is a benefit to the officer.
 Here are a few examples:

 - Interviewing subjects on stops or calls .
-It allows officers to keep a clear view of the subjects hands and movements, while offering a distraction (by shining the light in the subject’s eyes) should the person become less cooperative.
+It allows officers to keep a clear view of the subjects hands and movements, while offering a distraction (by shining the light in the subject’s eyes) should the person become combative.

 - Writing citations or notes in the field.